Babes in Arms (film): Production

 Babes in Arms is the first film directed in its entirety at MGM by choreographer Busby Berkeley.
 It was produced by the Arthur Freed unit at the studio.

 Filming of Babes in Arms began on May 12, 1939, soon after Garland and Hamilton had finished filming The Wizard of Oz, and was completed on July 18, 1939.

 The original release of the film included a segment during the finale in which Rooney and Garland lampoon President Franklin D. Roosevelt and First Lady Eleanor Roosevelt.
-The scene was edited from the film after Roosevelt's death in office in 1945.
+The scene was removed after Roosevelt's death for the film's reissue in 1948.
 It was thought to be lost, but was discovered on a 16-mm reel and restored in the 1990s.

 Music

 Most of the Rodgers and Hart songs from the stage musical were cut, except for the title tune, "The Lady Is a Tramp" – used as background music when the character of "Baby" Rosalie Essex is on screen, and "Where or When".
 Freed and Nacio Herb Brown wrote a new song for the film, "Good Morning", later to be a musical number in Singin' in the Rain.
 "God's Country", from Hooray for What! by Harold Arlen and E. Y. Harburg – composer and lyricist for The Wizard of Oz – was used for the finale.
 Garland and Rooney later sang "I Wish I Were in Love Again" from the Broadway version of the show in the Rodgers and Hart biopic Words and Music (1948).
 Garland also sang "Johnny One Note" in the same picture.
 The film, as well as the musical, included the song "I'm Just Wild About Harry", which was written in 1921 for the Broadway show Shuffle Along, with lyrics by Noble Sissle and music by Eubie Blake.

 Musical numbers were recorded in stereophonic sound, but released to theaters with conventional monaural sound.
 Recent home-video releases feature some of the original stereo recordings.